goofy5752/goofy5752/README.md

 ## About Me

-I'm a **web developer** with a passion for building immersive online experiences.
+I'm a **web developer** and **Talisman Online private server developer** with a passion for building immersive online experiences.
-I also work on **Talisman Online** development, where I provide:
+I specialize in **custom Talisman Online server development**, including both **client** and **server-side enhancements**, ensuring optimized gameplay and innovative features.

+- 🧼 **Clean Client & Server Files** – fully optimized and bug-free, ensuring stable and smooth gameplay.
 - 🧩 **Custom Events** – bringing unique gameplay experiences to players.
 - 💎 **Inlay System** – implemented exactly like the **official Talisman Online server**, a feature that is very rare to find on private servers.
+- 🦄 **Unique Mounts & Pets** – introducing exclusive creatures, visual effects, and collectible companions.
+- 🎨 **Cosmetic Pills & Custom NPC UIs** – visually enhancing the player experience with original designs and functional interfaces.
+- 🧙‍♂️ **Event & Quest Integration** – assisting with the creation, implementation, and balancing of new events, quests, and gameplay features.
 - 🔒 **Encryption & Security** – improving stability and protection.
 - 🪙 **Bug Fixes** – including the **TPoints bug** and **teleportation issues**.
 - ⚡ **And much more** – custom features and fixes to enhance servers.

-If you're interested in upgrading your Talisman Online experience, please don't hesitate to contact me.
+If you're interested in upgrading your **Talisman Online private server**, please don't hesitate to contact me.

 <br/>